 But, in order to remain compliant and, more importantly, to prevent data loss incidents and breaches, security leaders must have visibility over data movement.
 The question is: Do they?

-According to our latest research report, The State of Data Loss Prevention 2020, not yet.
+According to our latest research report, Data Loss Prevention in Healthcare, not yet.

 Data loss incidents are happening up to 38x more frequently than IT leaders currently estimate.

 Tessian platform data shows that in organizations with 1,000 employees, 800 emails are sent to the wrong person every year.
 Likewise, in organizations of the same size, 27,500 emails containing company data are sent to personal accounts.
 These numbers are significantly higher than IT leaders expected.

 But, what about in Healthcare specifically?
 We found that:

 This only covers outbound email security.
 Hospitals are also frequently targeted by ransomware and phishing attacks and Healthcare is the industry most likely to experience an incident involving employee misuse of access privileges.